 - Date and time of the next meeting

 The Process of Writing Meeting Minutes

-When the meeting ends, the individual tasked with writing minutes should get all the resources he needs to write minutes in a clear and more presentable way.
+When the meeting ends, the individual tasked with writing minutes should get all the resources he needs to write up the minutes in a clear, presentable way.
 Here are some tips to consider:

 - Once the meeting ends, don’t take too long to write the minutes.
-This way, everything that took place in the meeting is still fresh in the mind.
+This way, everything that took place in the meeting is still fresh in your mind.